sage-code/maj/alphabet.md

 **Vibrate J**

 Letter J is like English "j" not like Spanish "j".
+It is also known as "Soft: G"

-1. Letter "J", "j" is labial vibrated.
-It is also known as _soft G_.
+1. Letter "J", "j" is labial vibrated before a vowel.
 That means your tongue tip will vibrate softly.
-To pronounce this sound you must press the middle of your tongue in the roof top and produce a vibrated "ce" similar to "ge" from "pigeon".
+To pronounce this sound you must press the middle of your tongue in the roof top of your mouth and produce a vibrated "ce" similar to "ge" from "pigeon".
 The best symbol for this sound is "d͡ʒ".

 * "jela" = "jell" is pronounced "d͡ʒela"
 * "jaza" = "jaz"  is pronounced "d͡ʒaza"

-2. Letter {`j`} is pronounced `ʒ` at end of words.
+2. Letter `j` is pronounced `ʒ` at end of words and before consonant.
 Therefore `ʒ` is called _polimorphic letter_.
-J can never be followed by a consonant.
 To make this sound your tongue is relaxed and the tip of the tongue taps the roof of the mouth several times similar to "sh" but vibrated.

 * "lej"  = "far" is pronounced "leʒ" (distance)
-* "RAJ"  = "Raj" is pronounced "raʒ" (person)
+* "RAJ"  = "Raj" is pronounced "raʒ" (person name)
+* "Maj"  = "Maj" is pronounced "maʒ" (language name)

 **Plosive G**

-Letter "G", "g" is plosive.
+Letter "G", "g" is plosive uvular.
 To pronounce this sound you must press the back of your tongue on the back roof of your mouth and produce a plosive sound like "gue" or "gui".
 The best IPA symbol for this sound is "ɢ", also known as "Hard G"

 **Whistled C**